 Though we are free to choose our actions, we must weigh them against eternal consequences.
 Agency is a gift from God and we must treasure it.

-Choose to keep God's commandments—always—and stay out of Satan's territory.
-You are promised safety and peace if you stay on the Lord's side of the line.
+Choose to keep God's commandments and stay out of Satan's territory.
+We are promised safety and peace on the Lord's side of the line.

 An important discussion of controversial topics such as the family, abortion, choice, and diversity, in terms of earthly objectives and eternal goals.